Deisss/python-screenshot-server/README.md

 **Basic one**

-Just grab the zip of this project, and uncompress it somewhere, __this system does not need any installation, but [python-webkit2png](https://github.com/adamn/python-webkit2png) need to be installed__...
+Just grab the zip of this project, and uncompress it somewhere, __this system does not need any installation, but [python-webkit2png](https://github.com/adamn/python-webkit2png) need to be installed manually__...

 **Git one**